 Photo Courtesy of CapeBus.

-Looking to travel by sea?
-Ferries are a quick and convenient option for those looking to travel to the Islands from Cape Cod.
-Visitors can also travel from Boston to Provincetown by ferry.
-Ferries provide a high speed service with comfortable seating, great ocean views, and a snack bar onboard.
-Steamship Authority and Hy-Line Cruises are just two great options for those looking to take a trip at sea.
+Looking for a luxurious travel option?
+Steamship Authority, Freedom Cruise Line, and Hy-Line Cruises are just a few great options for those looking to take a trip at sea.
 While these ferries do depart daily, reservations book quickly so be sure to plan ahead for your travel.

 So sit back, relax and leave the driving to someone else.
 Start your trip by choosing one of the convenient options above!